david-kooi/writing/README.txt

 My goals for my 20's are to develop myself as a person and to develop certain capabilities.
 Developing my person hood involves gaining a better understanding of how I optimally operate, what I enjoy, what I dislike, and how I think about things.
+The capabilites I wish to develop are my writing style, vocabulary, and engineering proficency.

 What I Enjoy
 - Decent conversation